Detention of Mohsen Mahdawi: Release from detention

 On April 30, 2025, Judge Crawford ordered Mahdawi's release on bail, stating that "the two weeks of detention so far demonstrate great harm to a person who has been charged with no crime."
 The government attempted to delay Mahdawi's release and keep him in detention by requesting a stay of the order, which was denied by the judge.
 The Trump administration then appealed to the Court of Appeals for the Second Circuit, asking the court for an emergency stay of Crawford's ruling and challenging the determination that Crawford had authority to make such a ruling.
-The case was assigned to judges Susan Carney, Alison Nathan, and Barrington Parker, and on May 9, they denied the appeal.
+The case was assigned to judges Susan Carney, Alison Nathan, and Barrington Parker, and on May 9, they denied the emergency stay request.

 In his statement outside the courtroom following his release, Mahdawi told a crowd of supporters, "we are pro-peace and anti-war" and "to President Trump and his Cabinet, I'm not afraid of you," following up with, "to my people in Palestine: I feel your pain, I see your suffering; and I see freedom and it is very very soon."
 He then joined the crowd in singing the Civil Rights anthem, We Shall Overcome.

+The government's appeal continued in court, and on July 21, 2026, a 3-judge panel overturned Crawford's release order, ruling that Crawford lacked jurisdiction because the case should have first been decided in immigration court.

+Immigration court proceedings

+On February 13, 2026, immigration judge Nina Froes dismissed the deportation case against Mahdawi, thereby blocking the Trump administration's attempt to deport Mahdawi.
+Froes determined that the government failed to authenticate Rubio's memo, which was the basis for the deportation proceedings.
+According to his attorneys, the court’s ruling was issued without prejudice, meaning that the government could appeal the decision or file the case, anew.
+The Trump administration fired Froes in April.
+In May, the Board of Immigration Appeals overturned her ruling, enabling the deportation proceedings to continue.
+On June 3, another immigration judge, Angela Munson, ordered him removed to Jordan.
+Mahdawi then appealed to the Court of Appeals for the First Circuit, arguing that Rubio's memo attacks constitutionally protected speech.

+US Court of Appeals overturns order of federal judge

+In July, a panel of the US Court of Appeals for the Second Circuit with the judges—two of whom were appointed by Donald Trump and one by George W. Bush—decided that Mahdawi's case should have been resolved in the immigration court system of the US Department of Justice, ordering Crawford's April 2025 ruling for Mahdawi's release to be overturned.
+The July ruling of the Second Circuit does not order his immediate re-arrest and the American Civil Liberties Union, which is representing Mahdawi, said there is no legal basis for his deportation or re-detention during the continuing appeals process.